 Step 1: Library Research

 Before you begin exploring, read a book or two about World War One.
-Here are some suggestions, but if you can’t find these, look for books at your library about World War One.
-The colored smilies above each book tell you what age level they’re recommended for.
+Here are some suggestions, but if you can’t find these, look for books at your library about World War I. The colored smilies above each book tell you what age level they’re recommended for.

 DKfindout!
 World War I